 Although domestic violence crimes are a common occurrence in Phoenix and Arizona, they should not be taken lightly.
 A conviction can have serious consequences and create a negative stigma that can impact your future.
 Our Phoenix domestic violence defense lawyers have the expertise to navigate you through these charges.
-If you’ve been accused of domestic violence, call AZ Defenders today for sound legal guidance and experienced criminal defense.
+If you’ve been accused of domestic violence, call AZ Defenders today to get help from an experienced Phoenix domestic violence attorney.

 Domestic violence is defined as violent or aggressive behavior within the home, involving the violent abuse of a spouse or partner.
 IT can occur under a wide variety of circumstances and can take form in many different types of violence.
 Under Arizona law, these crimes can include: